 How popular is the baby name Coyote in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Coyote and check out all the blog posts that mention the name Coyote.
+Plus, check out all the blog posts that mention the name Coyote.

 Here are the county’s top 5 girl names and top 5 boy names of 2016: